marrus-sh/Specifications/-/kixt-charset/index.md

 03. A [`<Combines>`], [`<Conjoins>`], or [`<CharacterWidth>`] in a [`<CharacterDefinition>`] which does not have a [`<BasicType>`] of `SPACING` or `NONSPACING`.

-04. Assigning an object other than `https://vocab.KIBI.network/Kixt/#GENERIC` for the `kixt:compatibilityMode` predicate for a subject whose `kixt:compatibility` predicate has an object with one `kixt:slot` predicate whose object has one `kixt:item` predicate whose object is the subject itself.
+04. Assigning an object other than `https://spec.go.kibi.family/ns/kixt/#GENERIC` for the `kixt:compatibilityMode` predicate for a subject whose `kixt:compatibility` predicate has an object with one `kixt:slot` predicate whose object has one `kixt:item` predicate whose object is the subject itself.

     <div role="note" markdown="block">
-    In other words, if a [character] has a compatibility decomposition of itself, then it must have the default compatibility mode of `kixt:GENERIC`.
+    In other words, if a [character][Kixt character] has a compatibility decomposition of itself, then it must have the default compatibility mode of `kixt:GENERIC`.
     </div>

 05. Assigning the same value as the object of a `kixt:name` or `kixt:alias` predicate for two different subjects of the same `rdf:type` (`kixt:name` and `kixt:alias` must be unique within a shared namespace).